Thank you for Considering Our Marriage & Family Therapy Master’s Program

 - A variety of specialty treatment programs and clinics (such as eating disorders, chemical dependency)

-- Hospitals (working in inpatient or outpatient family therapy)
+- Hospitals (working in inpatient or outpatient settings)

 - Residential schools (working with children and families)

 - Human Resources or Employee Assistance Programs (EAPs)